Develop Data-Driven Business Insights

 Master the Tools to Excel in Computer Information Systems

-The Database Management & Business Intelligence concentration is part of BU MET’s Master of Science in Computer Information Systems (MSCIS).
+The Database Management & Business Intelligence concentration is part of BU MET’s MS in Computer Information Systems (MSCIS) degree program.
 BU’s industry-leading MSCIS curriculum combines in-depth technical skills and emerging technology management.
 In this concentration, you will gain extensive hands-on experience with SQL using Oracle and other leading DBMS and data mining tools.

-BU MET’s Computer Information Systems master’s degree prepares you for jobs that are seeing faster-than-average growth and excellent salaries.
-According to the U.S. Bureau of Labor Statistics, the median annual wage for computer and information systems managers (for instance) is more than $146,000.
-And with seven concentrations, the Computer Information Systems master’s encompasses several other fast-growing and well-paid segments of the IT job market, providing the foundation for work as an application analyst, data analyst, data scientist, cybersecurity analyst, IT consultant, network and computer systems administrator, computer systems analyst, database administrator, and many other integral positions in an organization.
+With eight concentrations, the Computer Information Systems master’s encompasses a number of fast-growing and well-paid segments of the IT job market, providing the foundation for work as an application analyst, computer and information systems manager, data analyst, data scientist, cybersecurity analyst, IT consultant, network and computer systems administrator, computer systems analyst, database administrator, and many other integral positions in an organization.

 Graduate with Expertise